typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

 Now we can go ahead an start the ConductR cluster locally.

-1. Configure the `build.sbt` as described by the [ConductR download page](https://www.lightbend.com/product/conductr/developer).
+1. Specify the ConductR Developer Sandbox version in the `build.sbt`.
+This version is available gratis during development with registration at lightbend.com.
+Please visit the [ConductR Developer page](http://www.lightbend.com/product/conductr/developer) to retrieve the current version:

+    ```
+    SandboxKeys.imageVersion in Global := "YOUR_CONDUCTR_SANDBOX_VERSION"
+    ````
 2. Reload the sbt session:

     ```scala